tomdee/calico-coreos-vagrant-example/README.md

-# CoreOS Vagrant
+# Calico demo using CoreOS Vagrant

-This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.
-After setup is complete you will have a single CoreOS virtual machine running on your local machine.
+This repo is a preconfigured fork of the sample CoreOS Vagrant configuration for the Project Calico netoworking demonstration.
+The modifications are as follows:

+* Enable automatic etcd cluster provisioning.
+* Set CoreOS version to 'alpha'.
+* Set number of nodes to default to 2.

 ## Streamlined setup